inf3rum/hello-world/README.md

   1. Use the above give packages to install the application in you org..
   2. Once you done with successfully installing the application, you can go ahead create some basic data.
   3. Creating some sample date:
+      City record is the main record that we need to create before creating any other records.
+      -	Create city1 record with Image URl as “CB_City_0”
+      -	Create city2 record with Image URl as “CB_City_1”

+      Once done with creating the city records you can use the sample “**Sample Date Code City-1**” and “**Sample Data Code City-2**”       files to create the other related data  quickly.

+      **Copy past the code from these file to developer console “Anonymous Block” and update the city id.
+Set the start (start index        as zero) and end (end index can by any number of quadrants you what to create) for the for loop and execute the code.
+It will         create quadrants, blocks, stories, solution options.**

+      Refer to screen cast video for more detail.

   4. Launching the app –
   You can launch the game using the “Game” tab.
   **OR**